emilygknight/urban-octo-telegram-hw/README.md

 ## Description

 - This Website is for a company called "Horiseon".
-- It demonstrates and has some information on search engine optimization, online repuation management and social media marketing.
+- It demonstrates and has some information on search engine optimization, online reputation management and social media marketing.
-- The website has links at the top that will take the user to the specific knowledge you want to learn.
+- The website has links at the top that will take the user to the specific information you want to learn.
 - It also has the company name at the top and some demonstrative images that go along with the provided information.

 ## Installation